 It would be incomprehensible.
 Of course, a different kind of incomprehension may have been the goal here.
 God told Daniel to seal up the vision, and it has truly been sealed – since very few seem able to understand it.

 The bottom line is that we are forced to accept the fact that the mention of horses here as almost surely metaphorical.
-If it isn’t, we are in so much trouble that you had better start preparing for something worse than Ezekiel’s Fire.
+If it isn’t, we are in much worse trouble than what I describe in Ezekiel’s Fire.
 I shudder to think of that, but I also know that it's possible.

 Why The Reference To Blindness?